 The International Internship Program places students in organizations in public or private organizations and corporations, where they gain first-hand knowledge of a specific field, and apply their classroom learning to a working environment in a foreign setting.
 One-semester internships are available for all majors in Dublin, London, Madrid and Paris.
 Established in 1985 the program is open to students from all majors.
 Students in Madrid and Paris should be proficient in the language of the host country.

-Approved Study Abroad Programs: The Office of International Programs maintains a List of Approved Programs.
+The Office of International Programs maintains a list of Approved Study Abroad Programs.
 Study abroad programs are available to students from all majors and students earn transfer credit for courses successfully completed abroad.
 Students may only choose from a study abroad program that is on the approved list.

 Stonehill also has established five Direct Enrollment Programs with the following universities:

 - National University of Ireland Galway

 - The Granada Institute for International Studies in Spain

 Students are able to enroll at university in a foreign country and take courses along with students from the host country.
 These options are available in both English speaking and non-English speaking countries.
 In this model, students typically are housed with host country students or other international students.